mani5h-agarwal/S2-T5/README.md

   >
-The ChronoFit project aims to develop a digital stopwatch that not only functions as a conventional lap timer but also provides fitness insights such as calorie count, heart rate estimates, and stamina tracking—all without the use of physical sensors.
+The ChronoFit project aims to develop a digital stopwatch that not only functions as a conventional lap timer but also provides fitness insights such as calorie count, heart rate estimates, and speed tracking—all without the use of physical sensors.
 By utilizing average data and user inputs (such as weight, distance covered, age, and type of activity), ChronoFit will deliver a unique, sensor-free approach to fitness monitoring.